HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 - Allows conveying the 'status' of a request in progress
    - Monitoring for status does not require a change in workflow from monitoring for final results - i.e. there is no increase in complexity for the receiver whether status updates occur or not
    - Note that fully automated processes typically will not have status updates.
+- {:.new-content}Provides the ability to represent the Purpose of Use in the Task
+- {:.new-content}Provides the ability to supply work queue hints to the Task recipient
-- Enables referencing the object that directly lead to the task - a particular claim for example
+- {:.new-content}Enables referencing the object that directly lead to the task - a particular claim for example

 In most of these situations, there is still human intervention (e.g., a provider or designated staff) needed to find the data, aggregate the data, filter the data and/or approve its release.
 In other use cases, mutually agreed upon data sets for specific purposes can already be requested and automatically fulfilled without human intervention.